JoseAntonioRodriguez/pyBlueVia/README.rst

 Examples
 --------

+.. highlight:: python

-Those are a couple of examples about how to use **pyBlueVia* to send an SMS and query its delivery status::
+Those are a couple of examples about how to use **pyBlueVia** to send an SMS and query its delivery status::

     # Create the API wrapper